sanskrit/raw_etexts_english/blogs/manasataramgini/2008-08-16_another-piece-of-kavya-of-the-muni.md

 +++
-title = "Another piece of kAvya by thexa0muni"
+title = "Another piece of kAvya by the muni"

 +++
 The muni and me, who are like one atmAn in two different sharIra-s;